Provable Sample-Efficient Transfer Learning Conditional Diffusion Models via Representation Learning: Statistical Guarantees for Transferring Score Matching Error

 Notice that we only impose smoothness assumption on the original data distribution $p(\cdot|y)$, instead of the entire trajectory $p_t(\cdot|y)$ in forward process.
 This is substantially weaker than the Lipschitzness assumption required in \citet{chen2023score,chen2022sampling,yuan2024reward,yang2024fewshot}.
 However, Lipschitzness of loss function $\ell$ and class $\mathcal{F}$ is a crucial hypothesis in theoretical analysis of transfer learning \citep{tripuraneni2020theory,chua2021fine}.
 The intuition is that without Lipschitz continuity of the score network $f$, it is generally impossible to characterize the error from an imperfect representation map $h$.
 Hence it is inevitable to show the smoothness of $p_t(\cdot|y)$ to some extent.

 Fortunately, even with assumptions merely on the initial data distribution, we are still able to prove smoothness of the forward process in any bounded region, as shown in the following lemma.
 The proof can be found in Appendix \ref{app:subsec:pre_generalization}. \begin{lemma} Under Assumption \ref{asp:sub_gaussian}, \ref{asp:low_dim}, \ref{asp:lip}, for any $w\in[0,1]^{d_y}$, denote the conditional score of forward process $\nabla_x\log p_t(x;w)$ by $f_*(x,w,t)$.
-There exist constants $C_X,C_X'$, such that for any $t\in[0,T]$, the function $f_*(x,w,t)$ is $(C_X+C_X'\|x\|^2)$-Lipschitz in $x$, $(C_X+C_X'\|x\|)$-Lipschitz in $w$. \end{lemma}
+There exist constants $C_X,C_X'$, such that for any $R>0$, the function $f_*(x,w,t)$ is $(C_X+C_X'R^2)$-Lipschitz in $x$, $(C_X+C_X'R)$-Lipschitz in $w$, in the domain $\mathcal{B}_R\times[0,1]^{d_y}\times [0,T]$.
+Here $\mathcal{B}_R$ denotes the ball with radius $R$ centered at the origin. \end{lemma}